lucasliano/TD2/Trabajo_Assembler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a project done all by myself in assembler using the MAX7219.
+This is a project done all by myself in assembly language using the MAX7219.
 The purpose of this project is to learn how to code in assembler.
 I will be using a STM32F103C8 $\mu$C to do this.

 You will need to download and import the _project.zip_ file to run this code.
 The _main.s_ file is essentially the whole project.